-ł Parent / carer s ignature
+ł Parent / carer signature

 Late / Non Collection Log

 For use by the Designated Child Protection Lead every time a parent /carer is more than [time] minutes late to collect a child at the end of the school day / session / activity

-This log should be held on the child's safeguarding file and audited for repeated patterns of

-late / non collection, which may indicate an u nderlying problem.
+This log should be held on the child's safeguarding file and audited for repeated patterns of late / non collection, which may indicate an underlying problem.

 Date: Class:

 Name of Child: Name of teacher:

 Reason given for late / no collection:

 External agencies contacted?
+Arrangements agreed:

 If so who?

-Arrangements agreed:
+Faller on a stier of

 Follow up actions:

 Outcome for the child:

+Circular of Decimal of Child Bustonian Lond

 Signature of Designated Child Protection Lead: